galiarmero/galiarmero.dev/content/blog/why-my-blog-is-built-with-gatsby/index.md

 ![How Gatsby Works](how-gatsby-works.png)
 _The workflow.
 Screenshot from the [Gatsby](https://www.gatsbyjs.org/) page._

 Then, you define expressive GraphQL queries to get the data you need and use them to create pages the way you like it using HTML, CSS and [React](https://reactjs.org/).
-Gatsby generates static pages based on these and you can deploy them to your favorite static web host.
+Gatsby generates static pages based on these when you trigger a build.
+You can then deploy the pages to your favorite static web host.
 They are awesome and they worry about maintenance, security and [content delivery](https://en.wikipedia.org/wiki/Content_delivery_network) for you, making deployment a walk in the park.

 ## Why I chose Gatsby

 The static site approach brings a lot of benefits to the table.
-Apart from the obvious performance advantages, potential intruders have a small surface of attack since there is no running server or database.
+Apart from the obvious performance advantages, potential intruders have a small surface of attack since there is no running server or database in production -- you only have static pages!
 It is also more SEO-friendly as static pages are easily crawled by search engine bots.

 For a blog, going with a static site was a no-brainer.
 But there are [a lot](https://www.staticgen.com/) of static site generators to choose from.
 The decision all boiled down to personal preference.